rwb/ccjs710-lesson12/README.md

 ### Exam-Related Issues

 1. 12/9/22 (9:33am): a student came to me and noted that the ages were not in integer format for part 1.
 I have slightly modified the data creation code to ensure that the ages are now in an integer format.

+2. 12/9/22 (11:02am): a student pointed out that for Part 1, problem 4 the question originally pertained to a main-effects only model; in class (lesson 8), however, I had included an interaction term.
+I have now changed problem 4 to include both the main effects and the interaction term so the problem is similar to what we worked on previously.